 Establishing the EI system

-The UAV is a complicated system with the various subsystems and equipment, its overall status is comprehensively impacted by the status of key components, and the status of components can further be reflected by the real-time CM data.
-Therefore, we establish an EI system with three level EIs to abstract and describe the complicated UAV system.
+The UAV is a complicated system with various subsystems and equipment, its overall status is comprehensively impacted by the status of key components, and the status of components can further be reflected by the real-time CM data.
+Therefore, we establish an EI system with three-level EIs to abstract and describe the complicated UAV system.

 First, the UAV flight status is set as the 1st-level EI in our 3-level EI system, as the highest-level index, it reflects the status risk of the overall UAV during the flight period.
 Second, according to the logic structure and the related function, five critical subsystems of UAVs are set as the 2nd-level indices , which are respectively the flight control subsystem, steering gear subsystem, engine subsystem, electrical subsystem, and landing subsystem.
 These five 2nd-level EIs jointly represent the status of the 1st-level EI.
 Third, ten key components of these subsystems are set as the 3rd-level indices , which are respectively the pitch control, roll control, flap, rudder, elevator, gas path, oil, main generator, 28V battery, and undercarriage.
 At last, for each 3rd-level EI, we choose several CM parameters to quantify its real-time status, which can be expressed as , where is the number of sensitive CMs and the is the sensitive CM parameter carrying the risk-related information of the EI .